wgohome/plants-pipeline/README.md

 ```
 The stdout will be found in the file 'nohup.out'.
 However, due to multi-processing, the stdout might not make much sense.
 Instead, the log files can be more informative.
 If ascp-bash method is selected, there will be less stdout due to the use of xargs to spawn multiprocesses.

-### Checking the logs
+### D3.
+Checking the logs

-Once completed, the time for download could be checked from log file in pipeline-data/download/logs/time, labelled by the timestamp the download was initiated.
+Once completed, the time for download could be checked from log file in pipeline-data/download/logs/runtime, labelled by the time the download was initiated.

 Once the download have completed, two logfiles can be checked.
 Logfiles' names begin with a timestamp in the format 'YYYYMMDD-HHMMSS', indicating the time at which the download batch was initiated.